-The Cape Coral Police Department is a full-service law enforcement agency responsible for the management of law and order, protection of persons and property, prevention and suppression of crimes, investigation and apprehension of persons suspected of crimes, direction and control of traffic, traffic accident investigations, enforcement of all state and municipal criminal laws including City Ordinances, and the safety and security of citizens at special events and public gatherings.
-The Department is comprised of five distinct bureaus: Patrol, Investigative Services, Special Operations, Communications and Logistical Support, and Professional Standards.
-A sixth bureau, Community Services, will be created before the close of FY18.
+The Cape Coral Police Department is a full-service law enforcement agency responsible for the management of law and order, protection of persons and property, prevention and suppression of crimes, investigation and apprehension of persons suspected of crimes, direction and control of traffic, traffic accident investigations, school safety, enforcement of all state and municipal criminal laws including City Ordinances, and the safety and security of citizens at special events and public gatherings.
+The Department is comprised of six distinct bureaus: Patrol, Investigative Services, Special Operations, Communications and Logistical Support, Community Services, and Professional Standards.